-By Marjorie E. Zettler, Ph.D., MPH, director of clinical science, Regor Pharmaceuticals, Inc.
+By Marjorie Zettler, Ph.D., MPH, senior director, clinical science, Accutar Biotech

 In March, FDA issued the final guidance document for first-in-human trial designs that consist of both dose escalation as well as multiple expansion cohorts to evaluate safety, anti-tumor activity, pharmacokinetics (PK), and other properties of oncology drug products, all within a single protocol.1